imbenclifford/commentgenerator/README.md

-Angular Hapi Seed with Ui-Router
+Comment Generator built with Angular